-Not only is Ms. Thunberg a very regular representative, of a select few from the movement, at major events, such as the Conference of the Parties and the World Economic Forum — appearing at COP24, COP25, WEF2019, WEF 2020, WEF2021, the UN Climate Action Summit, as well as L'Assemblee Nationale in France — but she also delivers what tends to be regarded as the centrepiece speech from the movement, at such conferences.
+Not only is Ms. Thunberg a very regular representative, of a select few from the movement, at major events, such as the Conference of the Parties and the World Economic Forum — appearing at COP24, COP25, WEF2019, WEF 2020, WEF2021, the UN Climate Action Summit, European Economic and Social Committee, European Parliament, U.K. Parliament, US Congress, as well as L'Assemblée Nationale in France — but she also delivers what tends to be regarded as the centrepiece speech from the movement, at such conferences.
 This has the effect of setting much of the tone of the movement, reflected again and again across the messaging of its activists.

 To be fair, not all these factors are within the movement's control.
 Some of the choices to cover Ms. Thunberg are made by the press, for example, and these contribute to certain speeches gaining more momentum than others.
 Some events are invite-only.